Release Notes¶

 extend.

-complexity issues as the old inheritance-based implementation of projected
+complexity issues as the old inheritance-based implementation of projected, we

 code in _assemble_lincomb